Real space decay of flat band projectors from compact localized states: Real space behavior of flat band projectors

-\sect{Real space behavior of flat band projectors} The real space and momentum space representation of projection onto the FB are given by:
+The real space and momentum space representation of projection onto the FB are given by:

-where \(\bz\) refers to Brillouin zone, and \(\mu, \nu\) are sublattice indices.
+where \(\bz\) refers to Brillouin zone.
 Such projectors are localized in real space, since assuming \(|\mathcal{P}(\mu,\nu;\bk)| < \infty\) results in \(P(\mu,\nu;\br) \to 0\) when \(\br \to \infty\) due to Riemann-Lebesgue lemma~\cite{bochner1949fourier}.
-The asymptotic decay of \(P(\mu,\nu; \br)\) for large \(\br\) depends of the FB class.
+The asymptotic decay of \(P(\mu,\nu; \br)\) for large \(\br\) depends on the FB class.
 For orthogonal flat bands the integrand in Eq.~\eqref{eq:projector_fourier} is given as a finite Fourier series of the harmonics in Brillouin zone, since \(\alpha(\bk) = 1\).
-The projector in real space is therefore compact (see~\cite{supp} for details, and earlier results for \(d=1\) in Ref.~\onlinecite{sathe2021compactly}).
+The projector in real space is therefore compact (Appendix.~\ref{app:cls_and_bcls}, and earlier results for \(d=1\) in Ref.~\onlinecite{sathe2021compactly}).

-In the linearly independent case the long-distance behavior of the integral in Eq.~\eqref{eq:projector_fourier} can be understood by interpreting \(\mathcal{P}(\mu,\nu;\bk)\) in Eq.~\eqref{eq:projector_simplified_definition} as a lattice Green function at \(E=0\).
+In the linearly independent case the long-distance behavior of the integral in Eq.~\eqref{eq:projector_fourier} can be understood by interpreting \(\mathcal{P}(\mu,\nu;\bk)\) in Eq.~\eqref{eq:projector_simplified_definition} as a Green function at \(E=0\).
 The asymptotics of the projector is therefore similar to that of the Green's function evaluated outside the band.
-Using the saddle point analysis~\cite{kohn1959analytic,cloizeaux1964energy}, we obtain the Ornstein–Zernike (OZ) form for the generic case
+To apply the saddle point analysis to Eq.~\eqref{eq:projector_fourier}, we use the Schwinger parametrization